Home » Mains » Salads » Hearty and Simple Moroccan Chickpea Salad

 bowl of Moroccan chickpea salad

-Use canned chickpeas or cook dried chickpeas in your steam oven.
-The couscous is cooked up to a couple of days ahead (also in your steam oven, if you like), and the rest of the ingredients can be chopped, crumbled and toasted ahead too.
-To assemble, toss everything together and serve!
+The dressing, a heady, earthy-spiced affair (one which you probably have most of the spices for already), will keep for days, so you can make that ahead of time.
+For the chickpea component, you can use canned chickpeas or cook dried chickpeas in your steam oven.
+The couscous is cooked up to a couple of days ahead, and the rest of the salad ingredients can be chopped, crumbled and toasted ahead of time too.
+To assemble, just toss everything together and serve!

 Couscous bulks out the salad, giving it a carbohydrate component as well as the protein hit from the chickpeas.
 This also means you’ve got a really filling meat free meal.